 docker run -it.

-On this container we have all the needed dependencies to use F4PGA, but we have not the files to implement the design.
-In order to upload files, in the Google cloud shell window, we have to click over the three point in the top right of the window, and select Upload.
+On this container, we have all the needed dependencies to use F4PGA, but we do have not the files to implement the design.
+To upload files, in the Google cloud shell window, we have to click over the three points in the top right of the window and select Upload.

 In this window we can select the source and destination folder, then the files will be uploaded.

-Now, we need to create a container adding a shared volume in order to let the container access to the host folder.
+Now, we need to create a container adding a shared volume to let the container access the host folder.

 Once we have all the files of the project accessible from the container, we can launch the implementation.

-Execute the implementation of an FPGA design in the cloud is very useful when we are working from a very limited computer or even a Single Board Computer (SBC) like Raspberry Pi or Lite Panda.
-Also, for a large designs, if we want to use our computer for any other tasks while the implementation id running, we can use a Google cloud instance to run the implementation while we are working in the documentation of the project.
-But when this kind of tools are very useful, is in automated verification tasks.
-We might have a VM configured and run it when a new commit is upload to the repository, then all the test are run in this virtual machine.
+Executing the implementation of an FPGA design in the cloud is very useful when we are working from a very limited computer or even a Single Board Computer (SBC) like Raspberry Pi or Lite Panda.
+Also, for large designs, if we want to use our computer for any other tasks while the implementation is running, we can use a Google cloud instance to run the implementation while we are working on the documentation of the project.
+But when these kinds of tools are very useful, is in automated verification tasks.
+We might have a VM configured and run it when a new commit is uploaded to the repository, then all the tests are run in this virtual machine.